40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH34 -- parsing alias names.md

 #### Q1: what's the pros and cons of using aliased name compared to using functions
 1. For aliased name in Bash,

-Pro:
+* Pros:

   + Simplicity for simple command:

     Extremely easy to define for simple command shortcuts

   + Easier to implement cross-platform:

     In different environemts, the command arguments may be different.

     It is easier to handle the command arguments in diffent environment by aliasing the command arguments as a new name.

+    see the example in `Pro-Tip: Conditional Alias` of CH34-4 as its usage.

+* Cons (Fatal cons):

+  + No arguments support:

+    Can't pass an argument in aliased name

+  + Limited logic:

+    Since you can't easily use `if`, repetitive loops, or local variable within standard alias.

+  + Parsing issues:

+    Aliases inside functions often fail unless wrapped in eval because they are resolved during parsing phrase at compiled time, rather than execution time.

+    see `Parsing Traps` of CH34-2 for more details.

+2. For functions in Bash

+* Pros (which are more concerned relatively to its cons):

+  + Argument support:

+    Functions fully support positional parameters (`$1`, `$2`, `$@`).

+  + Local scope:

+    You can use the `local` keyword inside a function to prevent variable leakage, variable pollution.

+  + Complex logic:

+    Supports including loops, conditionals, and redirections.

+  + Reliable resolution:

+    Functions are resolved at execution time, making them much more stable inside scripts and other functions without needing `eval`

+    since `eval` is NOT safe (might be injected for malicious use) and might cause unexpected behavior.

+  + Overriding Capability:

+    You can use functions to wrap and extend existing commands (using the `command` keyword to call the original).

+* Cons

+  + Lookup priority:

+    While high, they sit below aliases in the command lookup order (see CH11).

+    Thus if an alias and a function share the same name, the alias wins.

-### CH3-5 -- conclusion
+### CH34-5 -- conclusion
 For robust script development:

 1. Use **Functions** for logic and parameters.